History of Dawn Staley in Timeline

 In 2017, Dawn Staley led South Carolina to its first NCAA women's basketball national championship.

-In 2019, Dawn Staley coached Team USA to a gold medal in the FIBA AmeriCups.
+In 2019, Dawn Staley coached Team USA to a gold medal in the FIBA AmeriCup.

-2020: Gold Medal as Team USA Head Coach
+2020: Gold Medal as Head Coach at the Tokyo Olympics

-At the 2020 Summer Olympics, Dawn Staley achieved her first gold medal as the Head coach of Team USA, winning all six games and extending her record to 45–0.
+At the 2020 Summer Olympics (held in 2021), Dawn Staley achieved her first gold medal as the Head coach for Team USA, winning all six games and extending her record to 45-0.

-2020: Successful Season and Coach of the Year Awards
+2020: Swept National Coach of the Year Awards

-In 2020, Dawn Staley led the Gamecocks to a 32–1 season, winning the SEC regular season and tournament championship, finishing #1 in both major polls before the NCAA tournament was cancelled.
-She also swept the national coach of the year awards, becoming the first person to win the Naismith award as a player and as a coach.
+In 2020, Dawn Staley led the Gamecocks to a 32-1 season and swept the national coach of the year awards, becoming the first person to win the Naismith award as both a player and coach.

-On October 15, 2021, Dawn Staley signed a seven-year, $22.4 million contract extension with South Carolina, making her the highest-paid Black college basketball coach in the country.
+On October 15, 2021, Dawn Staley signed a seven-year, $22.4 million contract extension with South Carolina, becoming the highest-paid Black college basketball coach in the country.

-In 2021, Dawn Staley coached Team USA to a gold medal in the FIBA AmeriCups.
+In 2021, Dawn Staley coached Team USA to a gold medal in the FIBA AmeriCup.

 2021: Olympic Gold Medal as Head Coach

-In 2021, Dawn Staley won an Olympic gold medal as the head coach of the United States women's national basketball team.
+In 2021, Dawn Staley coached the United States women's national basketball team to an Olympic gold medal.

-In 2022, Dawn Staley's Gamecocks, ranked #1 throughout the season, defeated 14 ranked teams and won the NCAA tournament, securing their second national championship by defeating UConn.
-Staley became the first coach to defeat Geno Auriemma, Tara VanDerveer, and Kim Mulkey in the same season.
-She was named Naismith Award winner and coached the National Player of the Year, Aliyah Boston.
+In 2022, Dawn Staley's Gamecocks were ranked #1 in both polls for the entire season.
+They defeated 14 ranked teams, including Stanford, UConn, NC State, Oregon, Maryland, Duke, LSU, Tennessee, and Georgia.
+In the NCAA tournament, the Gamecocks triumphed over Howard, Miami, North Carolina, Creighton, Louisville, and UConn to secure their second national championship.
+Staley became the first coach to defeat Geno Auriemma, Tara VanDerveer, and Kim Mulkey in the same season, and she was named Naismith Award winner while coaching the National Player of the Year, Aliyah Boston.

-Throughout the 2022 NFL season, Dawn Staley, a fan of the NFL's Philadelphia Eagles, was often seen wearing their jerseys while coaching the Gamecocks.
+Throughout the 2022 NFL season, Dawn Staley showed her support for the Philadelphia Eagles by wearing their jerseys while coaching the Gamecocks.

-On February 22, 2024, Dawn Staley achieved her 600th career win in 786 games, with 534 of those wins occurring during her time at South Carolina.
+On February 22, 2024, Dawn Staley reached her 600th career win in 786 games, with 534 of those wins achieved while coaching at South Carolina.

 2024: Perfect Season

-In 2024, Dawn Staley led South Carolina to a perfect season, winning another national championship.
+In 2024, Dawn Staley coached South Carolina to a perfect season and an NCAA women's basketball national championship.

 2024: Perfect Season and National Title

-In 2024, Dawn Staley led her team to an undefeated 38-0 season, securing their third national title.
-Staley also received her fourth Naismith Coach of the Year Award.
+In 2024, Dawn Staley guided her team to an undefeated 38-0 season, securing their third national title.
+Additionally, Staley was honored with her fourth Naismith Coach of the Year Award.